A Plan of Eating

 As a tool, a plan of eating helps us to abstain from eating compulsively.
 The HOW food plan consists of three weighed and measured meals daily, with nothing in between.
 Food is written down, called in, and committed on a daily basis to our sponsor.
 This tool helps us deal with the physical aspects of our disease and helps us achieve physical recovery and move beyond the food to a happier, healthier and more spiritual living experience.

 Meetings are gatherings of two or more compulsive overeaters who come together to share their personal experience, strength and hope OA has given them.
 Though there are many types of meetings, fellowship with other compulsive overeaters is the basis of them all.
 Meetings give us an opportunity to identify and confirm our common problem and to share the gifts we receive through this program.
-Attendance at a minimum of three meetings w week is suggested.
+Attendance at a minimum of three meetings per week is necessary.

 The telephone helps us share one-to-one and avoid the isolation, which is so common among us.
 As part of the surrender process, it is a tool with which we learn to reach out, ask for help and extend help to others.
 The telephone also provides an immediate outlet for those hard to handle highs and lows we may experience.
 We make three outreach calls per day to other members of the program.